 Forza Motorsport 7 Vs Forza Horizon 4

-Both games in Forza’s hugely-popular racing franchise target entirely different markets – this guide will help you choose which suits you best.
+Forza Motorsport 7 vs Forza Horizon 4 – Both games in Forza’s hugely-popular racing franchise target entirely different markets.
+In this guide, we will help you choose which suits you the best.

 Since you’ve found your way here, we’re going to guess that you’re not entirely new to the Forza series and probably know the fundamental differences between Forza Motorsport and Horizon.

 Since they both fall under Xbox Games Studios’ immensely-popular Forza franchise, you may be thinking that these games must be near-identical, but that’s far from the reality.

 Forza Horizon 4 typically appeals to the younger generation arcade-style racer fanbase.
 It offers an exciting open-world adventure across the stunning British countryside.

 This open-world game aspect allows you to free-roam the streets to your heart’s content, shredding your tires on (or off) the B-roads as you desperately attempt to avoid hitting the traffic and other obstacles on your street-drifting adventures.

 Whether you want to drift, fly over jumps, hit the dirt roads, or test your rallying ability, Horizon 4 has it all.